sunandanmukherjee/QRNAS/README.md

   	$ xcode-select --install

 A pop-up windows will open and continue the installation following the on-screen instructions.
 The remaining steps for compilation and setting environment variables are same as described in section 2.1

-	** While installing in Mac OS, it is expected to get some warnings (not errors) during compilation.
-	These warnings are because of cross-platforms compilation problem and shold be ignore.
-Once installed QRNAS should work as usual.

 # 3. QRNAS usage